Conner-Anderson/discord-hvz-docs/docs/index.md

 - Includes many commands for managing the game
 - Includes configuration options and customizable questionnaires
 - Works on existing Discord servers without disrupting non-players
-- Works on Windows, Linux, and Mac, though the docs are written for Windows
+- Works on :material-microsoft-windows: Windows and :material-linux: Linux, with :material-apple: Mac coming soon.
 - Written in Python, potentially aiding personalization

 ### Prerequisites